Cultivating Perfection: Mysticism and Self-transformation in Early Quanzhen Daoism (Brill, 2007)

 Entering Stillness: A Guide to Daoist Practice 入靜指南 (Square Inch Press, 2022)

 A poetic and practical introduction to tradition-based Daoist practice-realization from an applied, committed, and lived perspective.
-This is the primary Daoist practice manual used in the Daoist Foundation community.
+Includes a robust and sophisticated discussion of Daoist Quiet Sitting (jìngzuò 靜坐).
+This is the primary Daoist practice manual used in the Daoist Foundation community and the textbook for ADS Second-Year Training.
 Composed and completed at Red Bird Lodge 朱雀舍 (Highland Park, IL).
 Read Preface.
 See Table of Contents.

 Primer for Translating Daoist Literature 道文翻譯入門 (Purple Cloud Press, 2022)